-Just because you’re eligible for a free upgrade to First Class doesn’t mean you’ll actually get it.
-And that holds true for whatever airline you’re flying.
+Just because you're eligible for a free upgrade to First Class doesn't mean you'll actually get it.
+Even flyers with the top tier of status miss out on upgrades.

 But Delta makes it a bit easier than most by offering ways for both Delta Medallion status members and travelers with no status at all to move up to the front of the cabin on their next flight.
 We’ll break down how you can improve your chances of a Delta upgrade on your next flight.